-Although individuals belonging to the groups above might be at greater risk for developing or needing treatment for these infections and diseases, everyone who is sexually active should receive regular screenings to safeguard their health, as well as the safety and health of their partners.
+Although individuals belonging to the groups previously listed might be at greater risk for developing or needing treatment for these infections and diseases, everyone who is sexually active should receive regular screenings to safeguard their health, as well as the safety and health of their partners.

 How you can talk.
 Test.
 Treat.
 (2016, May 2).
 CDC.
 Retrieved from https://www.cdc.gov/std/sam/2016-individuals.htm